benchan911/tp/docs/UserGuide.md

 ## 5. Possible Console Messages and Reasons:
 If event list is empty

-    PAC:    The event list is empty
+    The event list is empty
 If event is not found in the list

-    PAC:    Event is not found in the list.
+    Event is not found in the list.
 If students' name list is empty

-    PAC:    There is no existing student list.
+    There is no existing student list.

 ## 6. FAQ